Keto for women is a special topic. Learn with us how it affects your body and the ways you can use it to your advantage.

 Do not under eat fat

 Many women limit their fat intake because they’re scared to overeat calories.
-How many calories should a woman eat on the keto diet?

 The truth is, there is no need to stress over calories on keto.
 However, you also need to be careful not to overeat and ignore physical activity.
 A calorie deficit is still a part of weight loss – though it isn’t everything.